Strawberry Cottage Cheese Breakfast Bowl

 Alone the roasted berries and cottage cheese have kind of a mushy texture so for this recipe the strawberries are roasted with oats and coconut flakes.
 The oats and coconut add a nice crunch to the mixture, as well as, some whole grains and healthy fats.
 The combo is filling, delicious and perfect for days you need a hearty, protein-packed breakfast.

-- strawberries – I love the sweet flavor the strawberries bring to the cottage cheese.
+- strawberries – another star ingredient in this recipe!
+You’ll need 8 fresh strawberries that are quartered.
+I love the sweet flavor the strawberries bring to the cottage cheese.

-- old fashioned oats – otherwise known as rolled oats.
-Oats are naturally gluten-free, but often contaminated with gluten, so if you have a gluten intolerance make sure you get oats that are labeled gluten-free.
-My fave brand is Bob’s Red Mill.
+- old fashioned rolled oats – oats are naturally gluten-free, but often contaminated with gluten, so if you have a gluten intolerance make sure you get oats that are labeled gluten-free.

 - maple syrup – the perfect all natural sweetener.
-Make sure you’re buying pure maple syrup.
+Make sure you’re using pure maple syrup.

 - cinnamon – for a little spice to blend with the sweetness.